VectorInstitute/fair-sense-ai/recipes/thoughts-n-todo.md

 2. **Model Performance Testing:**
    - Tried `llama3.2-11B vision` but found it significantly slower compared to my previous approach with `llama`, `blip`, and `llama`.
    - My goal was to replace OCR with `llama3.2` so we can use a single model for both image and text bias detection.
 I’ve documented this as a recipe for now but haven’t included it in the main toolkit.
+3. I changed hyperparameters for temp, max token, we need to make change n give control to users

 ---